 The CDC Tick Bite Bot is an interactive tool that can help with tick removal and planning follow-up after a tick bite

 Video demonstrating tick removal

 What to do with the tick?

-2. Save the tick in case it is wanted later by a health care or public health provider – put it in a secure container or sealable bag (e.g., Ziploc) and store in freezer with information on: Who was bit, when the tick was removed, where and when the tick was likely encountered, and whether the person bit traveled outside their county of residence in the past 10 days.
+- After removal, save the tick in case it is wanted later – for instance, by a health care or public health provider.
+Put it in a secure container or bag and firmly close then store in freezer with information on the event, including:

 Information from the Illinois Dept. of Public Health on tick bites: "If you experience a rash that looks like a bull's-eye, or a rash anywhere on the body or an unexplained illness accompanied by fever following a tick bite, you should consult your physician and explain that you were bitten by a tick.
 Disease carried by ticks can be treated with antibiotics.
 However, the type of antibiotic can vary and individuals should be treated early in the infection.
 Fact sheets about symptoms and treatment of tickborne diseases may be obtained from local health departments, by calling the Department’s central office at 217-782-2016 or from the Department’s Web site at www.dph.illinois.gov."